greg-raven/hdc/_posts/2013-12-19-improved-bike-lanes-coming-to-apple-valley.md

 The Town recorded 27 traffic collisions along its Class 2 bike lanes over the last 10 years.
 Miller said, “Uniform and consistent application of signs and markings is how we minimize driver uncertainty and maximize stable and orderly traffic movement.
 In so doing, we expect to decrease this statistic dramatically.”

-In addition to fulfilling the traffic improvement goals of the Town’s strategic plan, the bicycle lanes are welcomed by the Healthy Apple Valley coalition that aims to improve the general health of our residents by promoting eating right and active living.
+In addition to fulfilling the traffic improvement goals of the Town's strategic plan, the bicycle lanes are welcomed by the Healthy Apple Valley coalition that aims to improve the general health of our residents by promoting eating right and active living.

 Source: Barb Stanton